PMBio/scLVM/README.md

 scLVM is a modelling framework for single-cell RNA-seq data that can be used to dissect the observed heterogeneity into different sources, thereby allowing for the correction of confounding sources of variation.

-By Florian Buettner, Paolo Casale and Oliver Stegle
+Software by Florian Buettner, Paolo Casale and Oliver Stegle. scLVM is explained in more detail in the accompanying publication [1].

 ##Philosophy

-Observed heterogeneity in single-cell profiling data is multi-factorial. scLVM provides an efficient framework for unravelling this heterogeneity, correcting for confounding facotrs and facilitating unbiased downstream analyses. scLVM builds on Gaussian process latent variable models and mixed linear models.
-Our modelling approach is based on efficient inference algorithms implemented in [LIMIX](https://github.com/PMBio/limix).
+Observed heterogeneity in single-cell profiling data is multi-factorial. scLVM provides an efficient framework for unravelling this heterogeneity, correcting for confounding factors and facilitating unbiased downstream analyses. scLVM builds on Gaussian process latent variable models and linear mixed models.
+The underlying models are based on inference schemes implemented in [LIMIX](https://github.com/PMBio/limix).

 ##Installation:

 * scLVM is particularly easy to install using the [anaconda](https://store.continuum.io/cshop/anaconda) python distribution.

 * It requires Python 2.7 with
   - scipy, h5py, numpy, pylab